fourjuaneight/fourjuaneight/content/about.md

 You can follow me on [Twitter](https://twitter.com/theverylastjuan)[^1] or subscribe to the [RSS]({{ .Site.RSSLink }}) feed[^2].

----

-For those who feel more passionately than the rest:: Yes, I did copy my blog's style from somewhere else.
-And yes, the color scheme is based on a widely used theme.
-If you feel that your comments about this need to be voiced, you are welcome to post them on the official [subreddit](https://www.reddit.com/r/iamverysmart/).

 [^1]: I have a love/hate relationship with Twitter.
 I've cleaned up my feed, removed retweets and refreshed my muffles on Twitterrific in hopes of having a better expirience.
 If anything chnages, you'll know.
 [^2]: The feed is the smarter option.
 You might get additional content occasionally.
 Might being the operative word.